Masinde Muliro: Political career

-In 1948, Muliro had joined the Kenya African Union (KAU), a body formed to champion the interests of Africans in colonial Kenya.

-When he quit teaching in 1957, he contested the Nyanza North Legislative Council seat which was then held by W.W.W.
-Awori (Elder brother of the former Kenyan vice president Moody Awori).
+In 1948, Muliro joined the Kenya African Union (KAU), a body formed to champion the interests of Africans in colonial Kenya.
+When he quit teaching in 1957, he contested the Nyanza North Legislative Council seat, which was then held by W.W.W.
+Awori (the elder brother of the former Kenyan vice president Moody Awori).
 Muliro won the election.

-Among his fellow legislators were Daniel arap Moi representing the Rift valley, Tom Mboya representing Nairobi area, Bernard Mate representing Central Province, Ronald Ngala representing Coast Province, James Nzau Muimi representing Eastern Province, Lawrence Oguda representing Nyanza South, and Oginga Odinga representing Nyanza Central.
-In 1958 Muliro formed the Kenya National Party with the support of 9 Legco members.
-He later on dissolved his party to join the Kenya African Democratic Union (KADU).
+Among his fellow legislators were Daniel arap Moi representing the Rift Valley, Tom Mboya representing the Nairobi area, Bernard Mate representing the Central Province, Ronald Ngala representing the Coast Province, James Nzau Muimi representing the Eastern Province, Lawrence Oguda representing Nyanza South, and Oginga Odinga representing Nyanza Central.
+In 1958, Muliro formed the Kenya National Party with the support of nine Legco members.
+He later dissolved his party to join the Kenya African Democratic Union (KADU).
 He was subsequently appointed minister of commerce just before Kenya gained independence in 1963.

-Muliro worked in various positions in later governments, but was frequently on the wrong side of President Jomo Kenyatta.
+Muliro worked in various positions in later governments but was frequently on the wrong side of President Jomo Kenyatta.

-After Kenyatta's death, he vied for the Kitale East seat in the 1979 general election but the new president Daniel Arap Moi, seeking to assert his authority – ensured his old ally Muliro is rigged out in Kitale East in favour of ex-Mayor Fred Gumo.
-He remained in the cold between 1979—1984, he is again rigged out in the 1983 snap election by the KANU party.
-However, in the ensuing 1984 by-election after Gumo’s win invalidation due to ballot box stuffing, Muliro narrowly wins the resulting by-election against a Kalenjin candidate, Hon Joseph Yego in an election marred by widespread election rigging and malpractises.
+After Kenyatta's death, he vied for the Kitale East seat in the 1979 general election, but the new president, Daniel Arap Moi, seeking to assert his authority, ensured his old ally Muliro was rigged out in Kitale East in favor of ex-Mayor Fred Gumo.
+He remained in the cold between 1979 and 1984; he was again rigged out in the 1983 snap election by the KANU party.
+However, in the ensuing 1984 by-election, after Gumo’s win was invalidated due to ballot box stuffing, Muliro narrowly won the resulting by-election against a Kalenjin candidate, Hon.
+Joseph Yego in an election marred by widespread election rigging and malpractices.

 He served as the Kitale East Constituency MP until 1988, when the constituency was split up and he contested the newly created Cherangany Constituency parliamentary seat in the infamous 1988 Mlolongo election.
-He narrowly wins the Cherangany Constituency parliamentary seat in the 1988 election, but his election is immediately nullified.
-At the 1989 by-election, a newcomer Kalenjin Hon Kipruto Arap Kirwa defeats him.
+He narrowly won the Cherangany Constituency parliamentary seat in the 1988 election, but his election was immediately nullified.
+At the 1989 by-election, a newcomer, Kalenjin Hon Kipruto Arap Kirwa defeats him.